11th – 27th November 2023

 India’s best Textile Museum.
 The collection of fabrics spanning varied and remote regions of India and exemplifies handicrafts spread across five centuries.
 The textile were collected with vision to conserve build awareness and empower the vast and deep textile heritage of India There are some astoundingly beautiful pieces, displaying incredible virtuosity and extravagance.
 You’ll see Kashmiri shawls that took three years to make, and doubleikat cloths whose 100,000 threads were each individually dyed before weaving.

 Later visit Pethapur a wooden block making workshop (Demonstration ONLY).
-Here the artist showcase us the prepared wooden blocks by them and their designs.
-They also show us the techniques how they prepare and which kind of wood they use to make these beautiful wooden blocks.
-It will be very exciting and interactive session, you can see how the elder generation passing on this art to their young generation.
+Here the artist showcases the prepared wooden blocks by them and their designs.
+They also show us the techniques, how they prepare and which kind of wood they use to make these beautiful wooden blocks.
+It will be a very exciting and interactive session; you can see how the elder generation passing on this art to their young generation.

 Overnight stay at hotel